electricitymaps/bloom-contrib/README.md

   activityType: ACTIVITY_TYPE_PURCHASE,
   merchantDisplayName, // (optional) a string that represents the merchant where the purchase was made purchaseCategory, // (optional) a string that represents the category of the purchase.
-Categories can be found here: https://github.com/tmrowco/northapp-contrib/blob/master/definitions.js lineItems, // (required if the activity contains line items) an array with an object [{ identifier: xx, amount: 2.1, unit: 'kg', currency: XXX}] where `identifier` is a key from footprints.yml and `unit` a valid unit from definitions.js, and currency is only required if the line item is a monetary amount bankDisplayName, // (required for integrations with banks) a string that represents the banks' name bankIdentifier, // (required for integrations with banks) a string that uniquely represents the bank.
+Categories can be found here: https://github.com/tmrowco/northapp-contrib/blob/master/definitions.js lineItems, // an array with specific items that can be either in monetary or amount-based form: [{ identifier: XX, value: 2.1, unit: XX}] where `identifier` is a key from footprints.yml and `unit` a valid unit from definitions.js.
+See purchase/index.test.js for examples. bankDisplayName, // (required for integrations with banks) a string that represents the banks' name bankIdentifier, // (required for integrations with banks) a string that uniquely represents the bank.
 }